lsst-dm/dmtn-227/summit.rst

 Create Schema
 -------------
-For consitancy the schema file used at the base generated from Felis and post processed with KT's script was used.
+For consistency the schema file used at the base generated from Felis and post-processed with the ``post.sh`` script was used.

 With Summit VPN connected: